Watson op-ed 6/1/14: Despite the news, it’s still the economy

 Oct.
 2, 2013: “The Northern Virginia Technology Council‘s TechPAC is pleased to endorse Delegate Mike Watson for re-election to the House of Delegates.
 Mike is a strong supporter of policies and investments that grow technology business across the state, promote job creation, and enhances Virginia’s status as a global technology center” -Dendy Young, TechPAC Chairman

-Watson endorsed by business community, local press, & others
+Watson endorsed by business community, local press, & many others

 Mike has received a number of endorsements for reelection from various pro-business advocates and both of our district papers.
 In fact, whenever he and his opponent have been considered for the endorsement of a pro-business organization or the press, Mike has earned that endorsement every time, without exception.
 Some of these include: